michaeljclark/nat/README.md

 # nat

-Simple arbitrary precision arithmetic library with simple expression parser and compiler targetting a subset of the RISC-V ISA.
+Arbitrary precision arithmetic library with simple expression compiler targetting a subset of the RISC-V ISA.

 ## Project